iroehrer/theaconf-nlp/README.md

 ### Frequency list

 To create a frequency list of all the abstracts, each text is processed through the pretrained spaCy nlp pipeline for german (https://spacy.io/models/de#de_core_news_sm).
 Through that it's possible to extract each words lemma and build a list of all lemmas which is then counted for frequencies.
 To get only relevant words it's important to weed out stopwords -- unnecessary words that don't carry meaning but occur very often (e.g. "der", "werden", "in").
 To do that built-in stopword lists from the nltk library (https://www.nltk.org/index.html) are used for german and english.

+### Wordcloud

+A colourful visualisation of word frequencies is a wordcloud, in this case created with a wordcloud library for python. (https://pypi.org/project/wordcloud/) dimensions and scaling for the image can be controlled directly in the script.